 “Well, I knew he would like being in your class, Mr. Clark,” I speak up.

 He looks at me but speaks to Robby, “Yes, I can see Tim as Shylock.
 I saw him pricking himself in class when we did ‘Merchant of Venice.”

-“Tim takes his acting very seriously, Studying the Strasberg ‘method’ technique.
+“Tim takes his acting very seriously, studying the Strasberg ‘method’ technique.
 He gets carried away.
-With pricking, he would keep doing it until someone has to bandage his hand.
+With pricking, he will keep doing it until someone has to bandage his hand.
 I fear for his sanity.”

 The girls want to know about Jace.
 I tell them he was my boyfriend, which brings the girls back to my seat.

 “But you have a girlfriend,” someone complains.